Who Sits at the Round Table?

 The 1950’s were a time of great nationalism in the United States.
 As a child growing up in Chicago during that decade, I listened to radio shows and started to understand the concept of “nations”.
 Everybody was waving the flag, and propaganda was thick over the airwaves.
 From this propaganda, one thing made a great impression on me, and that was the freedom of speech.

-We were taught that in places, such as the Soviet Union, one could not say what was in their heart if not approved by a political party; otherwise, you would be imprisoned.
+We were taught that in places, such as the Soviet Union, one could not say what was in their heart if not approved by a political party, or you would be imprisoned.
 As I grew older, most of the kids I knew were immigrants: Mexicans, Chinese (as I lived close to Chinatown), Italians and Polish.
-I would hear their parents speak, and it appeared to me that no matter the reason they chose to immigrate to the U.S.A., one of the primary factors was always that one could speak their mind – and it was a right protected by law.
+I would hear their parents speak, and it appeared to me that no matter the reason they chose to immigrate to the U.S.A., one of the primary factors was always that one could speak their mind - a right protected by law.
 It is one of the principle foundations of this nation.

 I have always been proud of that: freedom of expression.